mikke89/RmlUiDoc/pages/cpp_manual/building_with_cmake.md

 For new users, the recommended approach is to use a package manager such as vcpkg or Conan to handle building and integration of the library.
 These take care of dependencies and all the integration details, getting you set-up with a breeze.

 For full access to all the build options, the library can be manually built using CMake.
 You'll first need to download CMake or install it via a package manager of your choice.
 CMake is not a build system itself, its purpose is to generate Makefiles, Xcode projects and Visual Studio projects, among other formats.
-Next, follow the instructions for your operating system below.
+Next, follow the instructions for your platform below.

 If you haven't already done so, download a copy of RmlUi.
 You can download and extract the library as a zip file, or use git from your terminal: